This article answers some frequently asked questions about Azure Managed Disks and Azure Premium Storage.

 How is the standard storage account for diagnostics set up?

 You set up a private storage account for VM diagnostics.
 In the future, we plan to switch diagnostics to Managed Disks as well.

-What kind of RBAC support do we have for Managed Disks?
+What kind of Role-Based Access Control support is available for Managed Disks?